 We should also mention furi gana.
-Furigana is simply kanji with tiny hira gana spelling of the word appearing over the kanji.
-This is used for those who cannot read kanji, and for teaching kanji..
+It is simply kanji with tiny hira gana spelling of the word appearing over the kanji.
+This is used for those who cannot read kanji, and for teaching kanji.

 Printed Japanese can be in either of two formats: vertical or horizontal.
 Vertical printing has the characters begin top-right and go down, continuing in a new column to the left.
 This was at initially the only way Japanese writing was done.
 It facilitates writing on scrolls, using the right hand to brush the text and the left hand to unroll the scroll.

-Horizontal printing started to be popular after the Meiji Restoration due to western influence, and more recently computers, having been developed in the west, have strongly influenced the trend to horizontal printing.
+Horizontal printing started to be popular after the Meiji Restoration due to Western influence.
+More recently computers, having been developed in the west, have strongly influenced the trend to horizontal printing.

 Printed Japanese does not have spaces between every word.
 Usually there is a space after a particle (you will understand later), and after a comma or period.
 It is argued that the kanji in the words will help to know where a word begins.
 If the text is all kana, that doesn’t work too well.
 Children’s books often include spaces between every word.